Import high-quality imagery with very good clarity and enjoy the privilege of having a clear view of your project site within seconds.

 2) Select in Google Earth

-We can opt for this method by clicking ''Select in Google Earth'' on the Basemap Imagery Palette, as shown in the screenshot below:
+We can opt for this method by clicking Select in Google Earth on the Basemap Imagery Palette:

 Once done, we are presented with a pop-up window informing us about the procedure that needs to be followed in order to specify our desired cover area in Google Earth:

-We then create a Google Earth element, be it a placemark, path or polygon, and right-click on it in order to copy it.
+We then create a Google Earth element, be it a placemark, path, or polygon, and right-click on it in order to copy it.
 In this example, we will use a placemark:

-Once we click ''Copy'', Plex-Earth 5D automatically commences the Mosaic Creation process, and since we have set the value of the ''Quality'' parameter to automatic, the software calculates the optimal amount of tiles to be captured based on a predefined number of tiles and the time needed for the software to collect and fetch all individual images comprising our Imagery Mosaic, depending on the size of the specified area.
-Plex-Earth 5D also activates the Mosaic Editor and the Capture Imagery Palette, providing us with the ability to capture all tiles by clicking ''Start capturing now!'', as demonstrated in the screenshot below:
+Once we click Copy, Plex-Earth automatically commences the Mosaic Creation process, and since we have set the value of the Quality parameter to automatic, the software calculates the optimal amount of tiles to be captured based on a predefined number of tiles and the time needed for the software to collect and fetch all individual images comprising our Imagery Mosaic, depending on the size of the specified area.
+Plex-Earth also activates the Mosaic Editor and the Capture Imagery Palette, providing us with the ability to capture all tiles by clicking Start capturing now!:

 In case we would like to get rid of unnecessary tiles before capturing our Imagery, we can repeat the process described previously.
-Once we have selected the tiles we would like to keep, we hit the ''Captured x selected tiles'' icon on the Mosaic Editor:
+Once we have selected the tiles we would like to keep, we hit the Captured x selected tiles icon on the Mosaic Editor:

-Once done, Plex-Earth 5D captures the selected tiles and gives us a clear view of our project site:
+Once done, Plex-Earth captures the selected tiles and gives us a clear view of our project site:

 And here's a better view after zooming in and hiding our Mosaic's gridlines as demonstrated previously: